Introduction

 Zeroth Law of Thermodynamics

-The zeroth law introduces the concept of temperature equilibrium.
-When two systems share thermal balance with a third system they share balance with each other.
-This idea allows accurate measurement of temperature.
+The zeroth law establishes the concept of temperature equilibrium.
+When two systems share thermal balance with a third system they also share balance with each other.
+This principle allows scientists to define temperature in a consistent way.
+Accurate temperature measurement becomes possible through this law because thermometers rely on equilibrium conditions when measuring thermal states.
+In chemical plants temperature sensors monitor reactors, pipelines, and heat exchangers to maintain stable operating conditions.

 First Law of Thermodynamics